 Caption: From left, Kumoi no Sakura (Half size) 1,944 yen, Taori Sakura 486 yen, Haru Dokei 519 yen, Sakura Mochi 411 yen

 One of the oldest Japanese confectionary shops in Japan, Toraya was the favorite purveyor of sweets for imperial palace and feudal lords.
 Its confectionary creations are simple, yet they speak the language of season elegantly.
 There are about 80 shops throughout Japan.

 Caption: Sakura Mille crêpes 410 yen, Sakura Cake 410 yen

 Cozy Corner opened its first shop in Ginza in 1948, since then it’s been expanding the number of stores and selections.
-The cakes are generously-sized and reasonably-priced, Cozy Corner is a favorite choice for many Japanese families celebrating special occasions.
+Surprisingly, the cakes are generously-sized and reasonably-priced.
+As a result, Cozy Corner is a favorite choice for many Japanese families celebrating special occasions.

 Caption: Sakura Roll Cut 562 yen, 14cm 2,160 yen, 28cm 4,320 yen

 KIHACHI started as a restaurant with the philosophy: the best ingredients, communication, hospitality and originality.
-This concept must have resonated with their customers, as KIHACHI now owns cafes and patisseries, many of which are located at major department stores.
+This concept must have resonated with their customers, as KIHACHI now owns cafes and patisseries.
+In fact, many are located at major department stores.

 So why not bring a little taste of the season to your table (and tummy)?
 Even if you can’t find the time and location to explore nature in your busy schedule, these sweets definitely bring you the joy as well as the flavor of the season.
 Happy Spring!